USDA FoodKeeper – Cold Storage Guidelines

-"Dried porcini mushrooms should be stored in a cool, dry place away from heat sources and direct sunlight.
-When stored properly, dried porcini mushrooms can maintain their quality for up to one year." - FDA
+"Dried porcini mushrooms should be stored in a cool, dry place away from direct sunlight and moisture.
+When stored properly, dried porcini mushrooms can maintain their quality for up to one year." - USDA

 Airtight Container